 The training could be delivered through a combination of formal instruction, (both locally and abroad), and supervised on-the-job-training (OJT).
-It can be provided or facilitated through various means and may require a partnership of academia, government, foreign donors and other subject-matter experts.
+It can be provided or facilitated through various means and may require a partnership of academia, government, foreign governmet experts and other subject-matter experts.
 The training should be considered along the entire value chain with emphasis on the appropriate delivery for the needed goods and services.
 For LNG export and import projects, training should be considered in the initial assessment of the project's economics and viability, through to the engineering, procurement, construction and project commissioning phases.

-It is important that trained personnel are gradually absorbed in the appropriate phases of the project to provide them the opportunity to bridge theory and practice.
-However, any on-the-job-training should have minimum disruption of the project workflow.
+Trained personnel should be gradually absorbed in appropriate phases of projects to provide them the opportunity to bridge theory and practice.
+Onthe-job-training opportunities should be designed to have minimum disruption on a project's workflow.